 Business owners who purchase commercial umbrella insurance usually need it to fulfill a contract that requests higher than standard policy limits.
-For example, if a client contract required a general liability policy with a $5 million limit, an umbrella policy of $3 million would be added to your existing $2 million general liability policy.

-Before you can purchase umbrella liability insurance for any of these policies, an insurer will require you to carry at least $1 million in coverage on the underlying policy.
+Before you can purchase umbrella liability insurance for any of these policies, an insurer will require you to carry a certain amount of coverage for the underlying policy.
+For example, if a client contract required a general liability policy with a $5 million per-occurrence limit, an umbrella policy of $3 million would be added to your existing $2 million general liability policy.

 Think of commercial umbrella insurance coverage as a safety net.
 Your other liability policies are your first line of defense.
 When you need additional protection on a claim that exceeds the limits of your primary policy, your umbrella insurance can pick up the slack.